cloudmesh/cloudmesh-frugal/README.md

                           cms set frugal.size = SIZE
               CLOUD       Limits the frugal method to a specific cloud instead of all supported providers
-              CLASS       Limits the results to specific class of storage including standard (regular access), nearline
+              REGION      Limits the frugal method to a specific region

-                          (infrequent access), coldline (quartly access
+              TYPE        Storage type for frugal storage.
+Options include standard, nearline, coldline and archive.
+These
-                          or less), or archive (yearly access or less)
+                          types are determine by the intended access frequency

             Options:
                --refresh         forces a refresh on all entries for all supported providers